 Peña and colleagues (2020) looked at 500 children with and without language disorder who had a range of exposure to Spanish and English, ranging from all Spanish to all English.

-When evaluating bilingual children, the difference in performance between children with and without developmental language disorder stays stable over the range of exposure from monolingual to bilingual.
+When evaluating bilingual children, the difference in performance between children with and without developmental language disorder stays stable over the range of exposure from monolingual to bilingual in the domain of syntax.

 Does exposure to two languages increase risk for developmental language disorder?